 All interested applicants must meet the following admissions criteria:

-- Are in the process or have completed the following 6th term Materials Science course:
+- Are in the process or have completed the following 6th term major course(s):

 - Have a 3.5 GPA in all courses applying towards your Degree Audit Report (DARS) (You can check your GPA by downloading our 4+1 GPA Calculator)